nkatuna/pandaserver/README.md

 # pandaserver: a fire escape window security system

-## Purpose

-I keep valuable musical instruments in my office within view of a fire escape window.  **pandaserver** is the web interface for my cheap security system that keeps watch over the window.
+I keep two musical instruments in my office within view of a fire escape window.  **pandaserver** is the web interface for my cheap security system that keeps watch over the window.
+It is also a demo project for friends looking to set up their own lightweight webservers.

 ![The Panda](/media/panda.jpg)